Robert F. Carrozza

-Robert F. Carrozza also known as "Bobby Russo", (born February 9, 1940, East Boston, Massachusetts) is an Italian-American mobster from East Boston, Massachusetts, who led a bloody internal rebellion against the leadership of the Providence-based Patriarca crime family.
+Robert F. Carrozza (born January 9, 1940), also known as "Bobby Russo", is an American mobster from East Boston, Massachusetts, who led a bloody internal rebellion against the leadership of the Providence, Rhode Island-based Patriarca crime family.

-Biography
+Criminal career

-Robert Carrozza was born January 9, 1940, in Winthrop, Massachusetts, to Mario Carrozza and Marie Mosca.
+Carrozza was born January 9, 1940, in Winthrop, Massachusetts, to Mario Carrozza and Marie Mosca.
 After Robert’s mother died in 1944, his father remarried Angelina Abbatessa Russo, who had also been previously married.
-Angelina was the mother of Patriarca crime family capo Joseph (JR) Russo born May 5, 1931, in East Boston, Massachusetts.
-JR Russo was most well known for his role in murdering mob contractor killer Joseph Barboza in San Francisco, California, in 1976.
+Angelina was the mother of Patriarca crime family capo Joseph "J.R."
+Russo, who was most well known for his role in murdering mob contract killer Joseph Barboza in San Francisco, California, in 1976.
 Russo was later convicted under the Racketeer Influenced and Corrupt Organizations Act and sent to prison where he died of natural causes in 1998 in Springfield, Missouri.
-But he never admitted to Barboza’s killing.

-Robert Carrozza would later use his stepbrother's last name 'Russo' as an alias when involved in organized crime.
+Carrozza would later use his stepbrother's last name "Russo" as an alias when involved in organized crime.